 | 115

-The in-service performance evaluation of a new or extensively modifi ed feature should include the following components:
+The in-service performance evaluation of a new or extensively modif ed feature should include the following components:

 Installation and maintenance checklist—The checklist includes a list of items related to the con- struction, installation, and maintenance of the device.
 Any identifi ed problem should be investigated and documented, and the information should be forwarded to the designers for appropriate corrective action.